mtaqi04/SOFE3200-TASK-SCHDULER/docs/REPORT_OUTLINE.md

 Logs everything

 🛡️ 4.
 Reliability, Error Handling & Idempotency

-4.1 Task Failures
+### 4.1 Task and Workflow Failure Response

+The framework is designed for predictable failure behavior:
-Non‑zero exit codes produce ERROR log entries.

-Scheduler continues with remaining tasks.
+* **Task Failures:** Non‑zero exit codes from a task execution produce highly visible **ERROR** log entries.
+The Scheduler is robust; it logs the failure but **continues** processing any remaining scheduled tasks.
+* **Workflow Failures:** The Workflow Engine operates in a "fail-fast" mode.
+If any intermediate step returns a non-zero code, the engine immediately **halts execution**.
+Dependent steps are skipped, and the `tswf.sh workflow run` command exits with status **6 (Workflow Error)**.

 4.2 Workflow Failure Handling